-On the System Settings page, in the Servers section, click on Manage services on server.
+On the System Settings page, in the Servers section, click on Manage Services on Server.

 Go to the Services on Server page.
-Make sure that the status of Microsoft SharePoint Foundation Subscription Settings Service is listed as Started.
+Make sure that the status of the Microsoft SharePoint Foundation Subscription Settings Service is listed as Started.

 Configure the Subscription Settings service application by using Windows PowerShell